 Broadcaster – Teacher

 DJ Bartel confronts the notion of what is true in literature.
 Why or how is it true?
 Can writing that is not true be truer than the truth, and can one tell the truth as fantasy?
-Dennis James is an award-winning investigative reporter and longtime respected journalist.
+Dennis James is an award-winning investigative reporter and longtime respected author of fiction.
 His writing is peeled from the skin of life and grafted to the page without changing much (except a few names, maybe).

 Dennis often visits our website to comment, as we roll out more of his writing, his interviews, and his audio work in broadcasting, much of which comes to us directly from his auspices.
-In the meantime, just as the rumor of a podcast was squashed, a second rumor has surfaced about a possible podcast by DJB.
-Stay tuned.

-Speaking of which, give a listen to Dennis Bartel’s radio documentary Our Daily Bread, which sounds as relevant today as it did in 1988 when he produced this moving portrait of a soup kitchen and its patrons.
+Give a listen to Dennis Bartel’s radio documentary Our Daily Bread, which sounds as relevant today as it did in 1988 when he produced this moving portrait of a soup kitchen and its patrons.

-For a complete biography click on DJ Biography.
+For a complete biography click: DJ Biography.